Pedro-22001798/projetoLP1/README.md

 related to whatever input was done

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-The last method of our code is the ChooseLamp method Quick reminder, this method checks the input of the user when it´s called in the PlayGame method
+The last method of our code is the ChooseLamp method quick reminder, this method checks the input of the user when it´s called in the PlayGame method

 First condition:
 If the string input is Null (0) or Empty, the program prints